Renude expert Melody shares her top tips for supporting ultra dry skin

 The good news is you don't have to give up your coveted exfoliants forever.
 Phew!
 Once the barrier has been repaired, all you need to do is choose the right one for your skin type and moderate its use.
 If you have chronic dry skin, AHAs like lactic acid and PHAs like gluconolactone would both be great ingredient options.

 To introduce them to the skin use the exfoliant every 3rd day and increase from there.
 This will give you a baseline of how your skin reacts.
 Then you can gradually add more days to the exfoliation regime if tolerated by the skin.
-Everyone's skin has different needs and sensitivities and if exfoliating can only be done 1-2x each week that's is ok!
+Everyone's skin has different needs and sensitivities and if exfoliating can only be done 1-2x each week that is ok!

 Water hardness.
 Hard water from your taps can leave your skin feeling ultra dry and even aggravate skin conditions such as acne and rosacea.
 Hard water contains more minerals, and a higher, more alkaline pH (around pH 8.5).
 This interferes with the protective acid mantle of the skin (naturally around pH 5), which can lead to further dryness.
 To remedy this problem you can purchase taps that filter out the excess minerals so less of them reach your skin.

 Air humidity.
-Winter is the hardest time for ultra dry skin as the cold snappy air can sting the skin's surface and causes redness and dryness, and having the heating on inside can dry out our living environment.
+Winter is the hardest time for ultra-dry skin as the cold snappy air can sting the skin's surface and causes redness and dryness, and having the heating on the inside can dry out our living environment.
 When the surrounding air is dry, the skin naturally loses more water via evaporation through the skin, drying out the skin further.
 Running an air humidifier in the colder months may help to keep your skin hydrated and healthy.

 If you’d like any support in building a routine for your skin, our Renude skincare experts are here to help.
-Start your online consultation here to book in a video call with Melody or another of Renude’s licensed skincare experts who will help create a routine which is perfect for your skin’s needs.
+Start your online consultation here to book a video call with Melody or another of Renude’s licensed skincare experts who will help create a routine which is perfect for your skin’s needs.